collectionspace/cspace-ui.js/docs/developer/GettingStarted.md

 To run the cspace-ui application, use the command:
 ```
-npm run devserver
+npm run devserver [--back-end=<url>]
 ```
 This starts a local web server, listening on port 8080.
 In a web browser, open the URL `http://localhost:8080`.
 The CollectionSpace UI should appear.
+This UI will connect to the REST API at the specified back-end URL, and will use the UI configuration (the index.html page) retrieved from that server.

-This UI is configured to connect to the REST API on a local collectionspace server running at http://localhost:8180.
-To change this, edit the index.html file, and set the `serverUrl` property to your desired server.
-Note that the server must be configured to allow CORS requests from `http://localhost:8080`.
+If the `back-end` option is not supplied, the local index.html file will be loaded, and the UI configuration can be changed by editing that file.
+By default, the UI will connect to the REST API at http://localhost:8180, but this can be changed by setting the `serverUrl` property to your desired server in index.html.
+Note that in this case, the server must be configured to allow CORS requests from `http://localhost:8080`.
+Using the `back-end` option avoids the need to change CORS settings on the server.

 As source code files are edited, changes are automatically detected and deployed into the dev server, and the browser is automatically notified to reload the page.
 The latest code should always be running in the browser without any intervention.